astropenguin/xarray-dataclasses/README.md

 ## Overview

-xarray-dataclasses is a Python package that makes it easy to create typed DataArray and Dataset objects of [xarray] using [the Python's dataclass].
+xarray-dataclasses is a Python package that makes it easy to create [xarray]'s DataArray or Dataset objects that are "typed" (i.e. fixed dimensions, data type, coordinates, attributes, and name) using [the Python's dataclass]:

 ```python
 from dataclasses import dataclass